6th September, 2021

 What is Teriyaki Sauce?

 Teriyaki sauce is considered as a fundamental Japanese marinade and seasoning invented by Japanese chefs in the 17th century.
-It’s traditionally made by mixing and heating soy sauce, mirin and sugar.
+It’s traditionally made by mixing and heating soy sauce, mirin and sake.

 But let’s explain what teriyaki means.
-Teriyaki is made up of two Japanese words, ‘teri’ which refers to the shine on the food given by the sugar and ‘yaki’ which is the food preparation method referring to grilling, broiling, or pan-frying.
+Teriyaki is made up of two Japanese words, ‘teri’ which refers to the shine on the food given by the sugar in the mirin and ‘yaki’ which is the food preparation method referring to grilling, broiling, or pan-frying.

 So, in general, teriyaki is a Japanese cooking technique, referring to meat being marinated in teriyaki sauce and then broiled or grilled – rather than the sauce itself.